ahogg/Exploring-the-impact-of-transfer-learning-on-GAN-based-HRTF-upsampling/README.md

 # Exploring the impact of transfer learning on GAN-based HRTF upsampling

 > :warning: **This code base is in active development**: Bugs are very likely!

+This code was also used for a LAP Challenge submission ([sonicom.eu/lap-challenge](https://www.sonicom.eu/lap-challenge/)).

 A. O. T. Hogg, M. Jenkins, H. Liu, and L. Picinali: Exploring the impact of transfer learning on GAN-based HRTF upsampling. *In: Proc.
 EAA Forum Acusticum, Eur.
 Congress on Acoust.*, 2023.